 What are the benefits of marketing automation?

 According to Social Media Today’s report “The State of Marketing Automation”, 75% of companies are already using marketing automation.
-And when you consider the benefits of marketing automation as described below, it’s surprising 100% of companies aren’t using it.
+And when you consider the benefits of marketing automation as described below, it’s surprising that 100% of companies aren’t using it.

 Even more significant, Invespcro found that 80% of marketing automation users saw their number of leads increase, and 77% saw the number of conversions increase.

 It’s clear.
 Marketing automation is no longer the “next big thing” – it IS the big thing NOW.

 A well-oiled marketing automation technology stack will help you: